LolitaDias/Web-Design-Challenge/README.md

 ### Questions

+1. Develop a webpage presenting a summary of the project and the four associated visualizations.
+2. Develop four webpages each presenting an individual visualization along with its associated analysis.
+3. Develop a webpage presenting a comparison of the four visualizations.
+4. Develop a webpage presenting a table of the raw data used to create the four visualizations.

 1. Create a new repository for this project called `Web-Design-Challenge`. **Do not add this homework to an existing repository**.